 What sells most on Amazon?

-On that note, “Nintendo Switch” is currently the ultimate leader when it comes to the number of Amazon searches in the US.
+At the same time, when it comes to brands, “PlayStation 5” is currently the ultimate leader when it comes to the number of Amazon searches in the US.

 Final Take on the Amazon Statistics